 About the BA (Hons) Independent Game Design (Game Art) programme

-The BA (Hons) Independent Game Design (Game Art) course is aimed at anyone who has a passion and drive for making finished, publishable visual assets that populate video games.
+The BA (Hons) Independent Game Design (Game Art) course (validated by the University of Hull) is aimed at anyone who has a passion and drive for making finished, publishable visual assets that populate video games.
 Prior experience of Game Development is not a prerequisite, but some experience with modern game engines such as Unity and Unreal will be beneficial.
 Art packages such as Photoshop and Illustrator and 3D software packages such as 3DS Max, Maya and Cinema 4D are also not a requirement, but a willingness to invest oneself in the creative process of game development is a necessity.

 The degree is structured to offer two distinct, yet complimentary pathways – Games Art and Games Development – designed to maximise students’ potential employability while allowing them to play to their strengths.
 It also allows for natural cross-fertilisation between the two, allowing students to build up mutual networks and awareness of each other’s roles.